jhochwald/MyPowerShellStuff/README.md

 [https://github.com/jhochwald/MyPowerShellStuff](https://github.com/jhochwald/MyPowerShellStuff)

 # No Warranty
 There is no Warranty of any kind!
-All Scripts are provided "**as is**"!
+Everything is provided "**as is**"!

 # License
 Copyright (c) 2012-2016 by Joerg Hochwald & Associates.
 All rights reserved.